Stochastic partial differential equations arising in self-organized criticality: Introduction

-This point is addressed in the present work.
-We identify scaling regimes for the model parameters $D$ and $\sigma^2$ in \eqref{1eq:2-new} for which the rescaled weakly driven Zhang model converges to the solution of a singular stochastic PDE of the type \eqref{1eq:3new}.
+The goal of the present work is to address the aforementioned open problems: We identify scaling regimes for the model parameters $D$ and $\sigma^2$ in \eqref{1eq:2-new} for which the rescaled weakly driven Zhang model converges to the solution of a singular stochastic PDE of the type \eqref{1eq:3new}.
+The proof of this fact is challenging due to the interplay of the irregularity of the random forcing, which converges to space-time white noise, with the degeneracy of the diffusion.
+For this reason, a proof based on distribution spaces taking the place of more classic function spaces has to be developed.
 In addition, we prove that the pure diffusion part of the BTW model converges to a deterministic, singular-degenerate PDE.
+In this case, an additional difficulty arises due to the non-reflexivity of the corresponding energy space.
+This is overcome in the present work by devising an SVI approach for this setting.

 The ``sandpile model'', also called BTW model in the following, specifies the evolution of the height $(X^{n,j})_{n=0,\dots,N; j\in \Lambda}\subset \R$ of a number of particles on a $d$-dimensional grid $j\in\Lambda = \{0, \dots, Z\}^d$ of length $Z\in\N_{\geq 2}$ in discrete time $n\in\{0, 1,\dots, N\}$, $N\in\N$.
 The dynamics of the height are induced by a competition of energy input and dissipation: As long as a critical height $K$ is not exceeded, that is $\|X^{n,\cdot}\|_\infty \leq K$, energy is added to the system.
 If the critical height $K$ is exceeded, the dissipation mechanism, a so-called toppling event, is invoked redistributing energy throughout the system.
 Without loss of generality, $K$ can be set to $1$ by a scaling argument.
 This leads to the definition of the dynamics via